-The Company's higher cost of funds in the 2021/22 Financial Year follows the implementation of an aggressive tightening of monetary policy by the RBNZ.
-The RBNZ increased the Official Cash Rate (OCR) five times over the Financial Year, taking the OCR from 0.25% to 2.00% on 25 May 2022.
-The RBNZ departed from increasing the OCR in 0.25% increments and adopted a more hawkish stance in April and May 2022, increasing the OCR in increments of 0.50%.
-An OCR of approximately 4.25% by early 2023 was priced into the New Zealand yield curve as at 30 June 2022.
-The Company's portfolio of interest rate hedges softens the impact of higher floating benchmark interest rates.
+The Company's higher cost of funds in the 2022/23 financial year follows the continued aggressive tightening of monetary policy by the RBNZ.
+The RBNZ increased the Official Cash Rate (OCR) seven times over the financial year, taking the OCR from 2.00% in May 2022 to 5.50% by May 2023.
+The RBNZ adopted a very hawkish approach in November 2022 when the OCR was increased by 0.75%.

 The Company's activity is governed by the DCC Treasury Risk Management Policy, which is designed to manage risk across a range of areas.
-The Company maintained compliance with the Policy during the 2022 financial year and continues to manage funds in the best interests of its borrowers.
+The Company maintained compliance with the Policy during the 2023 financial year and continues to manage funds in the best interests of its borrowers.

 The Company continues to ensure that funding facilities are spread over time, to help manage funding risk.
-As at 30 June 2022, the Company had less than \$350 million of outstanding funding due to mature in any forward one-year period.
+As at 30 June 2023, the Company had less than \$350 million of outstanding funding due to mature in any forward one-year period.